gersteinlab/siglasso/README.md

 ```

 ### 3. Visualization
-By default, siglasso() automatically generates a barplot of every samples
+By default, siglasso() automatically generates a barplot of every sample
 ```
 plot_sigs(my_sigs, ...)
 ```